NRCar/T2_P4/README.md

   If the coefficient is too low, the car may react too slowly to curves when the car gets off-center with a higher CTE.
 Too High Kp results in wobbling of the car.

 * The "I" for integral sums up all CTEs up to that point, to help correct errors such as unaligned steering and is controlled by Ki.
 If the coefficient is too high the car tends to have quicker oscillations.
-A low coefficent for I will cause the car to tend to drift to one side of the lane or the other for longer periods of time.
+A low coefficent will cause the car to tend to drift to one side of the lane or the other for longer periods of time.
 * The "D" for derivate is the change in CTE from one value to the next and is controlled by Kd. and is necessary to help smooth the steering.